CMP-Studio/WeAreNature/FutureAction/README.md

 # <a name="voting"></a>Voting Application

 Our exhibition has two computers running the voting application.
 The applications are mostly the same, but have one key difference: a value indicating whether the touchscreen in installed to the left or right of the poll monitor.
 This information is used by the poll as it animates the vote.
-In the instructions below, I will describe setting up the left computer.
+The instructions below will set up the left computer.

 ![Voting app screencaptures](https://github.com/CMP-Studio/WeAreNature/blob/master/_Images/FutureAction_Screens.png)